GregoryRobetertson/Portfolio/README.md

 On day 3 I finished my about me page.
 I then started working on my service page.
 I will finish it on day 4.

+Challenegs and Blockers

+My bootsrap was overriding my custom css.
+I fixed it by taking the stylesheet rel out of the bootstrap link

 Goal for the next day

 Finish my service page!

+Day 4: {12-13}

+On day 4 I finished my service page.
+I will probably make some changes on my about me page.